amountcastlej/Pickleball/README.md

 What's in it:

-➡️ Built a responsive full stack web application using Python, Django, Flask, and MySQL Workbench Database for code structure and leveraged the reliability and security of AWS to deploy applications
+➡️ Built a responsive full stack web application using Python, Flask, and MySQL Workbench Database for code structure and leveraged the reliability and security of AWS to deploy applications

 ➡️ Implemented TomTom Maps API to locate pickleball court locations